Attraction of the Week: The Smithsonian National Portrait Gallery

 American Origins

 In this exhibit, you will take a walk through history via 18 galleries, taking a step back in time to the American Indian wars, the Civil War, the Gilded Age, and much more.
-Notable portraits include Thomas Edison, Nathaniel Hawthorne, and Alexander Hamilton.
-History buffs are sure to be most impressed with the diverse variety of historical figures & artifacts on display.
+Notable portraits include: Thomas Edison, Nathaniel Hawthorne, and Alexander Hamilton.
+I imagine history buffs will be most impressed with the diverse variety of historical figures & artifacts on display.
+It was a lot to take in at once although I enjoyed the free history lesson.

 Here is a brief overview of the diversity of paintings, sculptures, and artifacts you will see in the American Origins exhibit.